Bowing Wall Repair

 Carbon Fiber Has the Strength Needed to Stabilize Walls

-With a tensile strength of 195,000 psi, or more than 45,000 pounds per carbon fiber strap, carbon fiber is, simply, stronger than steel.
+With a tensile strength of 195,000 psi —more than 45,000 pounds per carbon fiber strap —carbon fiber is simply stronger than steel.

-It is also lighter and easier to transport and install.
+It is also lighter, easier to transport, and easier to install.

-This strength provides it with a 4X safety factor to withstand the force applied on the wall by standard soil.
+This strength gives it a 4X safety factor, allowing it to withstand the force applied to the wall by standard soil.

-This is plenty to arrest the inward movement of the wall and allow for the repair of any cracking in the wall.
+This is enough to arrest the inward movement of the wall and allow for the repair of any cracks.

 Advantages of Using Carbon Fiber to Fix Bowing Walls